-Section 410 funding will provide for selective enforcement pay (compensation at a rate of no more than one and one half of an officer's regular hourly pay), applicable payroll matching, out-of-state travel (HSO approved conferences only) and portable breath testing devices.
+Section 410 funding will provide for selective enforcement pay (compensation at a rate of no more than one and one half of an officer's regular hourly pay), applicable payroll matching, out-of-state travel (HSO approved conferences only) and traffic enforcement related equipment costing less than \$5,000 each, including but not limited to portable breath testing devices, passive alcohol sensors, and in-car cameras.
 A list of the city and county agencies are shown on the next page.